NPS, HDC 35, SAFR 17607

 After developing their first diesel engine in the early 1920s, they became the Union Diesel Engine Company and remained in business until the early 1970s.
 Otto Fischer was the president from about 1910 until his death in 1967, and was succeeded by his daughter, Harriet Fischer Newell.

 The Union Diesel Engine Co. collections are available for research.
-Call the park library for information, 415-561-7080.
+Call the Park Research Center for information, 415-561-7030.

 Scrimshawed Walrus Tusks